Astros vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Framber Valdez starts for the Houston Astros on Tuesday at Minute Maid Park against Jose Ramirez and the Cleveland Guardians.
-First pitch is at 8:10 PM ET for the second game of a three-game series.
+The Cleveland Guardians and Jose Ramirez hit the field at Minute Maid Park against Kyle Tucker and the Houston Astros on Wednesday.

-The Astros have been listed as -200 moneyline favorites for this matchup with the Guardians (+165).
-The over/under for the contest is set at 8 runs.
+The Guardians are +150 moneyline underdogs in this matchup with the favorite Astros (-185).
+The game's total is set at 8 runs.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.